 From Ohio History Central

-While serving as lieutenant governor, Dinwiddie sought to form alliances with Native Americans residing in western Virginia and in the Ohio Country.
+While serving as lieutenant governor, Dinwiddie sought to form alliances with American Indians residing in western Virginia and in the Ohio Country.
 He was a strong supporter and investor in the Ohio Company.
 Dinwiddie was responsible for sending George Washington to western Pennsylvania to convince the French to leave the Ohio Company's land.
 When the French refused, the lieutenant governor ordered Virginia militiamen under Washington to drive the French from the region.
 Dinwiddie's decision was one direct cause of the French and Indian War.
 The conflict began because both the English and the French sought control of the Ohio Country as well as favorable trading relationships with the natives.
 The French defeated Washington and his men at Fort Necessity in 1754.
 This defeat left Virginia in a difficult situation.
 Virginia's western border had no significant defenses in place to stop a French attack.
 Dinwiddie immediately ordered the construction of forts along major transportation routes.
-He also negotiated alliances with several tribes, including the Cherokees, the Nottaways, the Catawbas, and several additional native groups.
+He also negotiated alliances with several American Indian tribes in the region, including the Cherokee, the Nottaway, the Catawba, and several additional other groups.
 Thanks to his efforts, Virginia survived the French and Indian War relatively well.
 Dinwiddie's hard work, however, left him physically exhausted and in ill health.
 He retired to England in 1758 and died in 1770.